We lab test and review the latest juicer models from brands like Breville, Kuvings, Oscar, Hurom and Sunbeam to help you find the best one for you.

 This test score is for members only.
 Join now to unlock our expert results.

-Ease of use is based on the general ease of juicing and how small the pieces have to be to fit into the chute (50%), the ease of assembly and disassembly (25%), and ease of cleaning (25%).
+We test each model to find how easy it is to use.
+The ease of use score is based on general ease of juicing and how small the pieces have to be to fit into the chute (50%), ease of assembly/disassembly (25%), and ease of cleaning (25%).

 enter value/s in increments of 1 between 0 and 0